Location688 Broadway, NoHo, NYC

 BKSK Interiors – Interior Design; OLA Consulting Engineers – MEP/FP; Mueser Rutledge – geotechnical; Weidlinger/Thornton Tomasetti – structural & civil; HM White – landscape; Brian Orter Lighting Design – lighting; Wallover Architects – thermal baths; IROS Elevator Design elevator; James R. Gainfort AIA Consulting Architects – façade consultant; Vista Architectural Products – building envelope consultant; Boston Valley Terra Cotta – terra cotta consultant; Ryder Construction – pre-construction; Noble Construction Management Corp. – construction management; Lewis S. Goodfriend & Associates – acoustical; Christine Jetten – terra cotta glaze artist

-Photos by Field Condition and Evan Joseph.
-Renderings by MARCH
+Photos by Christopher Payne, Field Condition, Evan Joseph and BKSK Architects.
+Renderings by MARCH.